databendlabs/databend/docs/doc/01-guides/index.md

 Congratulations on completing the Quick Start materials 👏👏👏!

 We hope you found them helpful in getting up and running with Databend.
 To continue your journey with Databend, we encourage you to check out our documentation, which provides in-depth information on Databend's features and capabilities.
 You can also join our [community](../00-overview/index.md#community) to connect with other Databend users and get help with any questions or issues you may have.

-<CustomerVoiceCard
-  name="Eric"
-  position="Engineer"
-  date="Mar 25, 2021"
-  description="Whether you're a newbie to Databend or looking to refresh your knowledge, this page is designed to help you get up and running quickly.
-We've compiled a list of key documents to help you navigate our documentation and learn the essentials of Databend.
-From deployment guides to usecases, this page will provide you with everything you need to begin using Databend effectively."
-/>